danielpeter/specfem3d_globe/04_running_the_solver.md

 - `time shift:` For a single force source, set this parameter equal to $0.0$ (The solver will not run otherwise!); the time shift parameter would simply apply an overall time shift to the synthetics, something that can be done in the post-processing (see Section [\[sec:Process-data-and-syn\]](#sec:Process-data-and-syn)).

-- `half duration:` Set the half duration value (s) for Step source time function.
-In case that the solver uses a (pseudo) Dirac delta source time function to represent a force point source, a very short duration of five time steps is automatically set by default.
-For a Ricker source time function, set the dominant frequency value (Hz).
-See the parameter `source time function:` below for source time functions.
+- `half duration:` Set the half duration value (s) for step source-time function.
+In case that the solver uses a (pseudo) Dirac delta source-time function to represent a force point source, a very short duration of five time steps is automatically set by default.
+For a Ricker source-time function, set the dominant frequency value (Hz).
+See the parameter `source time function:` below for source-time functions.

 - `latitude:` Set the latitude of the force source.